KB Home | Change the Nightly Maintenance schedule times

 You can change the time that PaperCut will perform it’s nightly maintenance by using the Config Editor.
-By default these run at 12:55am (i.e. the config setting is 0 55 0 * * ?).
+By default these run at 12:55am (the Config Key setting is schedule.daily-maintenence=0 55 0 * * ?).

 Prior to version 11.2 the daily maintenance tasks were run at 1:15am.
 This was changed to avoid issues around daylight savings change overs, which could result in the job not being run.